 The mechanistic link between sea otters and kelp is through the benthic invertebrates that comprise sea otter prey and the major grazers of kelp.
 While we lack continuous time-series for invertebrates at OCNMS, available information shows significant variation in the benthic invertebrate community over time but not across regions (Fig. 6; Table 2).
 Not only was there a shift in mean community composition between 1987 and the two later survey years, but community composition among sites became less variable after 1987 (Table 3).
 The differences in community composition among years reflected substantial declines reduction in all 5 taxonomic groups from 1987-2015 (Fig. 7).
 The iconic prey of sea otters, sea urchins, declined precipitously with the across site mean density falling by more than 99% between 1987 to 2015 (from 3.7 m-2 to 0.01 m-2).
 While the other five species groups did not decline as dramatically as urchins, they all showed substantial declines from 1987 to 2015: bivalves (decline of 90%), sea cucumbers (86%), crabs (84%), and sea stars (70%).
-All of these declines are strongly significant (paired t-tests, p<0.01 for all species groups).
+All of these declines were significant (paired t-tests, p<0.01 for all species groups).
 Only sea urchins showed a pattern in which the highest density occurred in the three sites defined by Kvitek et al. (1989) as outside of the range of sea otters (Neah Bay, Anderson Point, Point of the Arches; Fig. 7a).
 For the four other species groups, densities were not notably different between sites inside and outside of the otter range in 1987.
-This suggests that the dramatic and immediate effect of otters are limited to a few species or species groups, even if over time there are substantial but gradual changes in invertebrate communities.
+This suggests that the dramatic and immediate effect of otters is limited to a few species or species groups, even if over time there are substantial but gradual changes in invertebrate communities.
 Beyond declines in mean densities, all five species also show notable declines in the among site variation in density; the among site standard deviation among site means fell by 75 to 99% for our six species groups.
 By all measures, the spatial variability in invertebrate densities has declined over the past 30 years.

 Discussion